Estinox/estinox.github.io/_posts/2020-01-25-Learning-How-To-Learn-Part-1.md

 Learning is like solving a puzzle map.
 Every time we learn a new concept, we pick up a puzzle piece.
 And every time we make a connection, we fit that puzzle piece into our map.

-Formally, it is the ability to recall and tie relevant concepts together, and the ability to derive new solutions under different situations.
+It is the ability to recall and tie relevant concepts together, and the ability to derive new solutions under different situations.

 <!--more-->